 The Peer STA Address contains a MAC address indicating the RA in the MSDUs to be measured.

-The Traffic Identifier field contains the TID subfield as shown in Figure 9-205 (Traffic Identifier field format (#2607)).
+The Traffic Identifier field contains the TID subfield as shown in Figure 9-205 (Traffic Identifier field format when the B0 is set to 0 (#2607)).
+When the B0 is set to 1, then the Traffic Identifier field contains an SCSID value.